-Paper to be published on impact of maternal heart disease in Uganda
+Paper published on impact of maternal heart disease in Uganda

-An article on the impact of maternal heart conditions on the outcome of pregnancies will soon be published in Heart, a major peer-reviewed international journal published by the British Cardiovascular Society.
+An article on the impact of maternal heart conditions on the outcome of pregnancies has been published in Heart, a major peer-reviewed international journal published by the British Cardiovascular Society.

 In this two-year study, conducted at three Ugandan health clinics, over 3500 pregnant women were screened for heart disease and the outcome of their pregnancies were tracked.
 The study showed that the relative risk of neonatal death was 5.3 times higher among babies born to women with heart disease.